open-education-hub/operating-systems/content/chapters/io/lab/content/async-io.md

 Once the operation succeeds, a notification may be sent out to the program.
 Or the program can periodically check the state of the operation.

-Apart from these operating types, there is option to do I/O multiplexing, meaning being able to tackle multiple channels simultaneously.
+Apart from these operating types, there is the option to do I/O multiplexing, i.e. the ability to tackle multiple channels simultaneously.
 This is useful in case of servers, that get a large number of requests and have to iterate through them.

 In case of asynchronous I/O, the "backend" used to implement the operations may differ: